thkwznk/aseprite-scripts/ROADMAP.md

 Future:

 - [Feature] Fill - add a new option in the context menu which extends the cel both directions (backwards and forwards)

-## Center Image

-Unreleased:

-- All action made with the extension display correctly as "Center" in the Undo History
-- Successfully centring an image now displays a tooltip "Image centred"
-- Centring an image will ignore solid color backgrounds (additional option)
-- Center only pixels within the actual selection (not only rectangle selection bounds)
-- Weighted center of a selection (additional option)
-- Fixed weighted centring calculations